 The vegetation of the reserve falls within the savannah biome of southern Africa, with distinct vegetation zones being represented – mixed Lowveld and Mopane bushveld along with grass savannah, riverine vegetation and rocky outcrops.

 More than 60 mammal species and abundant birdlife makes for good hunting with camera in hand.
-Sightings of the all the cats – lion, leopard and cheetah – as well as elephant and white rhino are an almost daily occurrence.
+Sightings of the all the cats – lion, leopard and cheetah – as well as elephant and white rhino are a regular occurrence.
 With an unfenced camp, nightly visits from other species, such as hyena, are also not out of the ordinary.

 Average summer maximum temperature (October-March): 40°C